 Soapstone is a type of metamorphic rock that’s mostly made up of the mineral talc as well as magnesium.
 Unlike most types of natural stone, soapstone is not available in a wide array of colors.
 Soapstone typically comes in shades of gray, green, and black with either no veining or noticeable veining.
 However, this doesn’t detract from its appeal.
 The minimalist and subdued look of soapstone works very well in traditional farmhouse kitchens, where it’s been used for centuries, or a sleek, modern kitchen with stainless steel appliances.

 Soapstone is used in science labs around the world for a reason: it is incredibly hardy, and it is immune to acids that can damage other types of stone.
-There is no need to worry about etching from lemon juice, wine, and coffee spills.
 This quality is why soapstone is so popular for laboratory counters.
 Soapstone is impervious to most chemicals and liquids, and it has an incredibly long life span.
 In fact, it’s not uncommon to see soapstone from the 1800s still in use in some parts of the United States.

 Most homeowners appreciate materials that do not require time-consuming or costly maintenance.
 Sometimes this is a balancing act with aesthetics.
 Soapstone offers both beauty and easy care requirements.
 While soapstone is a soft stone, which makes it prone to nicks and scratches with use, damage can be repaired.
 Soapstone is also relatively heat-resistant, but to protect the surface you should always use hot pads rather than placing hot items directly on the surface of the stone.
 All you need to clean soapstone is a stone-safe granite daily cleaner.